AngryMaciek/badsoRts/README.md

 <!-- badges: end -->

-The goal of this R package is to provide the user with a few simple functions that implement extremely inefficient sorting algorithms:
+The goal of this R package is to provide the user with a few simple functions that implement highly inefficient sorting algorithms:

 * Bogosort (https://en.wikipedia.org/wiki/Bogosort)
 * Bozosort (http://www.cs.toronto.edu/~guerzhoy/180/lectures/W10/lec3/Bozosort.html)